 In the College Square in front of famous Boone Tavern is a stone marker commemorating Boone Trace of 1775 placed there by the Daughters of the American Revolution in 1915.
 The actual Trace is about 1/2 mile south along Brushy Fork Creek as described above.

-Berea is a certified “Trail Town” and the “trailhead” (Visitor's Center) should be visited to serve as a guide to the city’s features, including the Artisan Village, artists at work, the world famous Pinnacles, the college square and other points of interest.
+Berea is a certified “Trail Town” and the “trailhead” (Visitor's Center located at 3 Artist Circle) should be visited to serve as a guide to the city’s features, including the Artisan Village, artists at work, the world famous Pinnacles, the college square and other points of interest.
+It hosts the Spoonbread Festival annually.